istio/istio.io/_blog/2018/v1alpha3-routing.md

 completely replace the previous API going forward.
 Although the `v1alpha3` model is fundamentally the same, it is not backward compatible and will require manual conversion from the old API.
-A [conversion tool]({{home}}/docs/reference/commands/istioctl.html#istioctl%20experimental%20convert-networking-config) is included in the the next few releases of Istio to help with the transition.
+A [conversion tool]({{home}}/docs/reference/commands/istioctl.html#istioctl%20experimental%20convert-networking-config) is included in the next few releases of Istio to help with the transition.

 To justify this disruption, the `v1alpha3` API has gone through a long and painstaking community review process that has hopefully resulted in a greatly improved API that will stand the test of time.
 In this article, we will introduce the new configuration model and attempt to explain some of the motivation and design principles that influenced it.

-## Design Principles
+## Design principles

 A few key design principles played a role in the routing model redesign: